rreeves1996/weather-api/README.md

 ## Getting Started

-To use the app, simple visit the [Tercel Deployment](https://weather-api-ashy.vercel.app/) and search for a location.
+To use the app, simple visit the [Vercel Deployment](https://weather-api-ashy.vercel.app/) and search for a location.
 The app will then retrieve weather information for the provided location including current weather, an hourly forecast, and a daily forecast.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>